HomeBlog Home

 1. A musty, mildew smell

-2. Signs of warping or cracking around materials such as tile, caulk, etc.
+2. Signs of warping or cracking around materials such as tile, caulk, and other materials.

 3. Moisture buildup in areas with low light or visibility (prime spots for mold)